vexide/website/src/content/docs/inertial-sensor.md

 ## Calibration

 Before we can use the Inertial Sensor, we have to calibrate it first.
-Calibration ensures that the gyroscope and accelerometer readings are accurate by having the sensor measure its baseline while completely still.
+Calibration ensures that the orientation readings are accurate by having the sensor measure its baseline acceleration and angular velocity while completely still.

-To perform calibration, call the `calibrate()` method and `await` it:
+To perform calibration, call the [`calibrate()`](https://docs.rs/vexide/latest/vexide/devices/smart/imu/struct.InertialSensor.html#method.calibrate) method and `await` it:

 ```rs
 // @fold start